Molvi Ahmed Mallah: Political career

-Mallah chose to teach as a profession.
+Mallah chose teaching as a profession.
 When the Khilafat Movement started, he enthusiastically participated in it and delivered very emotional speeches.
-Believing it to be a threat to the government, he was imprisoned.
-After being freed from the jail, he started to teach in the religious school Mazhar-ul-Uloom of Pir Ali shah.
+Believing him to be a threat to the government, he was imprisoned.
+After being freed from the jail, he started to teach in the religious school Mazhar-ul-Uloom of Pir Ali Shah.
 In 1932, due to the Sunni-Wahabi movement, he bid farewell to the school and purchased his own plot in Badin, where he established his own religious school and appointed renowned religious scholars like Mumtaz Alam, Molvi Gul Muhammad, Molvi Abdul Wahab, and Molvi Abdul Ghafoor.
 Nowadays, it is known as Muslim School Gharibabad.
 The adjacent mosque to this religious School gives memories of this great man.

 Literary career

 Molvi Ahmed Mallah gained a good name in Sindhi poetry and prose, when he actually started writing.
 His poetic qualities gave him an elevated literary status.
 He fought against useless dogmas, social evils of society.
 His poetry is an essential part of Friday discourses in Sindhi mosques.